-Forward Kentucky is built on the work of many people, and among the most important are our contributing writers.
-We value their insights, their varied experiences, and their willingness to share their expertise and their writing with others.
-The best way you can thank them is to read their stories and engage them in the comment sections — but a nice Thank You left in the feedback form is good too!
+Forward Kentucky is built on the work of many people, and among the most important are our contributors.
+We value their insights, their varied experiences, and their willingness to share their expertise and their creative work with others.
+The best way you can thank them is to consume their work and engage them in the forums – but a nice Thank You left in the feedback form is good too!

 Aaron Smith has been drawing for as long as he could hold a pencil.
 He grew up in Eastern Kentucky before attending the University of Kentucky, where dozens of his editorial cartoons were published by the Kentucky Kernal, UK's award-winning student run newspaper.
 His interests include social justice, bourbon and Saturday mornings, sometimes all at once.
 He currently lives in Louisville with his wife and two ferocious house cats.

-Neal Turpin is a PhD candidate at the University of Louisville’s School of Urban and Public Affairs, where he is focusing of public policy and participation, democratic structures, and efficiency.
+Dr. Neal Turpin is a recent PhD graduate of the University of Louisville’s School of Urban and Public Affairs, where he focused on public policy and participation, democratic structures, and efficiency.
 He enjoys spending time with his wife, Sara, working out at the Southeast YMCA, where the two of them met, and teaching Sunday school at Buechel Park Baptist Church.
 Neal also has an appreciation for trivia, movie scores, and the Muppets.